openwhyd/openwhyd/docs/INSTALL.md

 ### Setup (simple)

-Docker makes it easy and safe to install and start the two servers required for Openwhyd: the MongoDB database server, and the *whydJS* web/application server.
+Docker makes it easy and safe to install and start the two servers required for Openwhyd: the MongoDB database server, and the web/application server (formerly called *whydJS*).
 All you need is access to the shell (a.k.a. *terminal*), and to have Docker and Git installed on your machine.

 1. Install [Docker Client](https://www.docker.com/community-edition) and start it
 2. [Install Git](https://www.atlassian.com/git/tutorials/install-git) if you don't have it already